websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/creating-and-managing-forms/forms-field-types-reference.md

 ### Numeric

 Users enter numeric data (integers or decimals) into numeric fields.
-Non-number input is not accepted.
+Non-numeric input is not accepted.

 ![Numeric fields restrict user input to numbers (integers or decimals).](./forms-field-types-reference/images/09.png)